wp-plugins/media-library-assistant/readme.txt

 == Upgrade Notice ==

 = 2.10 =
-mla_viewer is back, with a Featured Image option!
-XMP support for image meta data.
-Eight other enhancements, twelve fixes.
+Enhanced WPML and new Polylang support.
+"Attached" Media/Assistant table view.
+Three other enhancements, twelve fixes.

 == Other Notes ==